 The last video in this series has arrived!

-The final, 5th video by Emily Keeble, research technician from the Dawndinos team.
-This video features, Prof John Hutchinson, Dr Peter Bishop and Romain Pintore – all from the Dawndinos research team!
+Video 5.
+This video features Prof John Hutchinson, Dr. Peter Bishop and Romain Pintore – all from the Dawndinos research team!

 It introduces the project with cool animations of 3D models.
 Enjoy!